 <Regional and Continental> Salem won the Arab Championship in 2008, was second in that event in 2009 and played in his first Asian Continental Championship in 2010, scoring 4.5/9.
 In 2011 he won the Arab Elite Championship*, placing third behind Bassem Amin and Mohamad Al-Modiahki in the next iteration of that event in 2013, and =2nd in the 2015 version of the event.
 He was =2nd behind Bassem Amin in the Arab Championship of 2013, 2nd at the 2014 Arab Championship, third in the 2012 Asian Continental Championship (see next section below in "World") and sixth at the Asian Continental 2014 which was good enough to qualify him for the World Cup 2015.
 He won the Asian Continental in 2015.

 <World> He qualified for the World Cup (2011) by winning the Western Asian Zonal 3.1 ahead of Ehsan Ghaem Maghami and Pouria Darini, but was defeated in the first round by Russian super-GM Dmitry Jakovenko.
 In 2012, he defeated tournament winner Parimarjan Negi in the last round to place outright 3rd in the Asian Continental Chess Championship (2012), qualifying for the World Cup (2013), where he lost to Dutch #1 and #1 World Junior Anish Giri in the 1st round, ending his participation in the Cup.
-He qualified for the World Cup 2015 via his result at the Asian Continental qualifier (see above), faring no better on this occasion as he lost to Wei Yi in the first round.
+He qualified for the World Cup (2015) via his result at the Asian Continental qualifier (see above), faring no better on this occasion as he lost to Wei Yi in the first round.

 <2003-2009> A.R.
 Saleh Salem first played in FIDE-rated tournaments when he was ten years old in 2003, firstly in August 2003 in the 2nd Sharjah Open in the UAE, followed by the 2nd Sharjah Closed tournament the following month, these events being the basis of his initial rating (see below).
 2006 saw the commencement of a few years of rapid almost uninterrupted rating rises, starting with strong, albeit unplaced, results at various tournaments in the UAE such as the President's Cup in 2006 and 2007, the UAE Open Championship, the 8th and 9th Dubai Opens in 2006 and 2007, the Asian Youth Championships, the Aeroflot Open B Group in 2007, the national and youth championships in 2007, the Abu Dhabi Masters in 2007, Aeroflot Open A2 in 2008 and other events.
 This period from early 2006 until late 2008 was a very productive development period for the budding grandmaster and saw his rating rise by nearly 500 points to close to 2500 in October 2008, soon after which he gained his GM title.